MacMannes/stackmob-docs/sdks/js/guides/developer.md

 This tells StackMob to save your object in the `todo` schema.

 <p class="alert">
-  If the schema doesn't already exist on the server, StackMob will auto create your schema when you make a `create` call.
+  If the schema doesn't already exist on the server, StackMob will auto create your schema when you make a <code>create</code> call.
 (This only occurs in the development environment.)
 </p>

 <div class="alert alert-info">